-Set in northern Greece and is Greece's second largest city, which is hip and affordable, small and safe.
+Greece's second largest city is hip and affordable, small and safe.

-Second city of Greece, after Athens, Thessaloniki is hard to beat for sheer vibrancy and liveliness, offering an amazing wealth of cultural attractions and entertainment.
-Situated in northern Greece, a visit to Thessaloniki provides unrivalled access to a diversity of landscapes and the preserved attractions of its 3000 year-old history.
-A university city, it throngs with life all year round in its buzzing nightlife, thriving eateries, varied shopping and extensive choice of things to see and do.
+The second largest city in Greece, after Athens, Thessaloniki is hard to beat for sheer vibrancy and liveliness.
+Offering an amazing wealth of cultural attractions and entertainment, it is situated in northern Greece and a visit to Thessaloniki provides unrivalled access to a diversity of landscapes and the preserved attractions of its 3000-year-old history.
+A university city, it throngs with life all year round, with a buzzing nightlife, thriving eateries, varied shopping and an extensive choice of things to see and do.

 At its centre, surrounded by ancient Byzantine city walls, are the commercial district, the campus of Aristotle University and the historic heart where most of the attractions for tourists are to be found.
 The upper town, or Ano Poli, is a UNESCO heritage district north of the city centre which escaped the great fire of 1917; its traditional old houses, small cobbled streets, Byzantine citadel, and the fort remain for visitors to see today.
 History buffs will enjoy exploring the numerous churches to be found throughout the city - the frescoes in the church of St Nicolaos Orfanos are not to be missed - or the many museums in the city with artefacts representing the changing history and occupations of the area over three millennia.